carlosign/LeafletSlider-LocalTimeV2/README.md

 Features
 -----
--It has all of LeafletSlider
+*It has all of LeafletSlider
--The dates are correctly sorted in the slider.
+*The dates are correctly sorted in the slider.
--No LAG when +1000 markers.
+*No LAG when +1000 markers.
--Reflects date in LocalDate string.
+*Reflects date in LocalDate string.
--Label: Shows date range selected.
+*Label: Shows date range selected.

 Demo
 -----